Art & Music Class Descriptions

 Prerequisites: None

 Anyone can learn to draw!
-A professional artist will teach kids how to draw a variety of characters through classical drawing techniques.
-Students will learn how to break complex forms and figures into simple shapes and bring them to life with shading, shadow, textures, and more.
-Drawings will feature fantasy and fictional subjects which are a great choice to keep beginning artists from becoming frustrated when their work does not look "the real thing."
+A professional artist will teach kids how to draw a variety of projects by breaking down complex forms and figures into simple shapes and giving them dimensions through shading, shadow, and textures.
+Projects will focus on fantasy and fictional subjects which are a great choice to keep beginning artists from becoming frustrated when their work does not look "the real thing."

-Third quarter, students will develop their drawing skills on projects featuring fantasy figures.
-Kids will enjoy projects with dragons, ogres, ghouls, aliens or elves where they can practice drawing techniques without the pressure of trying to replicate real life.
+Fourth quarter, students will continue to develop their drawing skills with playful portraits and crazy caricatures.
+They will draw dramatic and droll faces with intentionally exaggerated features like enormous ears, hilarious hair, titanic teeth or a monstrous moustache.
+In drawing funny faces, students can practice drawing techniques without the pressure of trying to replicate real life.
 The class will learn to draw simple costumes and props around their character to convey setting without drawing elaborate landscapes, and they will learn how to express thoughts and conversation through dialogue bubbles.

 This is not a “follow-the-leader” or copy/mimic art class, but rather a supportive environment where students are encouraged to create their own fantasy characters and scenarios.
 They will receive individual coaching and feedback to develop the characters that they dream up rather than trying to replicate well-known existing characters like DC, Marvel, Disney, or Looney Tunes.
 Young artists having fun playing off each other’s ideas to draw outrageous imaginary characters and worlds.
 The instructor will often use prompts to get the ideas flowing and to encourage collaboration.
 The instructor has a class rule that illustrations must be rated “G” with no violence (guns, knives, blood/gore) and will often suggest alternatives such as battle with unexpected objects like baguettes or bananas!